Cryptocoders-wtf/assetstore-contract/docs/README.md

 # On-Chain Asset Store, Composer and Decentralized Autonomous Marketplace

-This is the summary document, which describes the vision & mission of this project and technologies and methods we are building, such as SVG compression, on-chain asset strore, crowd-Minting and Draw2Earn app.
+This is the summary document, which describes the vision & mission of this project and technologies, protocols and methods we are building, such as SVG compression, on-chain asset strore, crowd-Minting, asset providers and Draw2Earn app.

 ## Importance of being Fully On-chain

 While **decentralization** is one of the fundamental values of Web3, <u>most NFTs (including bluechip NFTs such as BAYC and Azuki) are **not fully on-chain**</u>, storing metadata and images on either HTTP server or IPFS.

 Those NFTs will become inaccessible once the NFT providers cease to exist or simply stop supporting them.

 It means those NFTs are not yours, and they are under the control of NFT providers, just like many Web2 services.
 They are more like Web 2.5 NFTs.